Melbourne Guide - Best Time - Things to Do

 - Open: From early until late – it depends on the venue (and the night)

 - Crowds: Arrive early at the cool spots if you want to be guaranteed entry

 - Tour: Melbourne Urban Beery Odyssey Tour by Night

 Most Australian cities boast a pretty good small bar scene, largely thanks to Melbourne.
 Whether Aussies from interstate are ready to accept it or not, it was really Melbourne that started the small bar revolution in Australia, and so there's no better place to sample a cocktail.
-A far cry from the days where the city life consisted only of mega-night clubs, today Melbourne's streets and laneways are an eclectic collection of bars with capacity somewhere from a couple of dozen to just a couple (such as Le Bar, which seats just 4).
+A far cry from the days where the city life consisted only of mega-night clubs, today Melbourne's streets and laneways are an eclectic collection of bars with a capacity somewhere from a couple of dozen to just a couple (such as Le Bar, which seats just 4).